 ANSWER: 1) Employees and volunteers fingerprinted under the Education Code pay a $20.00 “rolling” fee upon arrival at the Santa Clara County Sheriff’s Office.
 2) Employees and volunteers fingerprinted under the Penal Code pay a $10.00 “rolling” fee.
 The parish or school may or may not elect to reimburse you for these fees.

-ANSWER: No, the Diocesan Personnel Office is the agent that has permission to set up fingerprint appointments for employees and volunteers.
+ANSWER: Yes, the Diocesan Personnel Office is the agent that has permission to set up fingerprint appointments for volunteers.
 The Personnel Office has trained special representatives in the parishes and schools to set up fingerprint appointments.
 However, only the Personnel Office has permission to review the results.

 ANSWER: The Diocesan Personnel Office receives results from the Department of Justice, usually between 24 and 72 hours after the fingerprints were submitted.
 However, if there is a delay for any reason, results can take approximately 30 days or longer to arrive.

-ANSWER: When an employee schedules his/her appointment through the Diocesan Personnel Office or the designated parish or school representative, he/she has the option of choosing one of the Santa Clara County Sheriff’s Offices listed below (with whom the Diocese has a billing arrangement) at which they can have their fingerprints done.
-The Personnel Office or the designated parish or school representative sets up a fingerprinting appointment date and time for the employee or volunteer to go to the Sheriff’s Office.
-The employee or volunteer receives a form indicating the fingerprinting appointment date and time, and Live-Scan Forms, which the employee or volunteer must take with them to the Sheriff’s Office.
-The Sheriff’s Office does the actual fingerprinting and sends the prints to the Department of Justice for a criminal check.
+ANSWER: An employee or volunteer has the option of choosing one of the Santa Clara County Sheriff’s Offices listed below (with whom the Diocese has a billing arrangement) or through Verify Group in which they can have their fingerprints done.
+The employee or volunteer receives a form indicating the fingerprinting appointment date and time, and Live-Scan Forms with OCA information that identifies the appropriate site where the employee or volunteer will be assigned.
+The Live Scan Form must be taken with you at time of your appointment.
+These service providers do the actual fingerprinting, and then sends the prints to the Department of Justice for a criminal background check.

 ANSWER: The Department of Justice furnishes a clearance or criminal record summary to the Diocesan Personnel Office.
 This information is strictly confidential and only the Director or Associate of Personnel has access to the clearance or criminal record summary.
 A criminal record summary provides a record of arrests resulting in conviction and arrests where results are pending.
 The Director or Associate of Personnel notifies the pastor or principal of the individual’s clearance or lack of clearance to work/serve, and then the summary is destroyed.
 Information regarding a criminal record may not be shared with anyone other than the pastor or principal.